-- Legal Department - Speak Up
+- Legal Department

+- Speak Up

+- Your local Compliance Champion

 Conflicts of Interest

 We expect everyone working for us to act in Ultra's best interests.

 Situations may arise when your loyalties to friends, family or elsewhere compete with those you owe to Ultra.
 Avoiding the perception of unfair advantage that may arise from a potential conflict of interest will help promote a good working environment.
 It also helps to protect Ultra's external reputation.